Digital Room Correction is using a processor to correct the interaction between the speakers and the room.

 Digital Room Correction Designer was created to ease the process of creating and loading room correction filters for use with two channel stereo systems.
 DRC Designer includes Denis Sbragion's DRC for creating room correction filters, John Pavel's Convolver VST for playing music through the filters, and Simple Automated IR Measuring Tool by Denis Sbragion and Edward Wildgoose for creating the impulse response files needed by DRC.

-(((acourate)))® delivers both state-of-the-art digital room-correction and speaker driver-time-alignment, linearization & crossover execution in an upgradeable, customizable pc-based solution.
+(((acourate)))® delivers both state-of-the-art digital room-correction and speaker driver-time-alignment, linearization & crossover execution in an upgradable, customizable pc-based solution.

-Generates correction filters at rates up to 24/96 for a wide range of convolution applications like BruteFIR, Convolver, X-volver, Foobar2000, Inguz Room Correction ,ACXO
+Generates correction filters for a wide range of convolution applications like BruteFIR, Convolver, X-volver, Foobar2000, Inguz Room Correction

 A single user license for private, non-commercial use of (((acourate)))® is 340 € (incl.
 VAT)